Samsung/tizen-docs/docs/application/dotnet/guides/applications/application_lifecycle.md

     }
 ```

 The following code snippet is responsible for initializing `Accelerometer` sensor.
-The function setup the event handler for data update and set the update interval for one second.
-After setup, the `SensorAccelerometer.Start()` to start measurements:
+The function setups the event handler for data update and set the update interval for one second.
+After setup, the `SensorAccelerometer.Start()` is called to start measurements:

 ```csharp
     void InitSensors()